Cheirolepis

-Cheirolepis (from χείρ kheír, 'hand' and λεπίς lepis 'scale') is an extinct genus of ray-finned fish that lived in the Devonian period of Europe and North America.
-It is the only genus yet known within the family Cheirolepidae and the order Cheirolepiformes.
+Cheirolepis (from χείρ kheír, 'hand' and λεπίς lepis 'scale') is an extinct genus of marine and freshwater ray-finned fish that lived in the Devonian period of Europe and North America.
+It is the only genus yet known within the family Cheirolepididae and the order Cheirolepidiformes.
 It was among the most basal of the Devonian actinopterygians and is considered the first to possess the "standard" dermal cranial bones seen in later actinopterygians.